 On the 1st of April 2014, we launched our new website Yeners Way.
 A place for all cake enthusiasts to learn cake decorating or improve their cake decorating skills.
 Over a year in the making, my son Serkan and I put this website together from scratch to be an ideal platform for us to share and teach cake decorating ideas and techniques that we have been using for years.

 Years of working in international hotel chains, participating and judging in international competitions and primarily producing wedding and birthday cakes for over 15 years in our family business, we have gathered an extensive accumulation of tricks and techniques.
 I have always had it in the back of my mind to write a book (or books) about all the acquired pastry knowledge in my life.
-Thanks to today’s information and technology age, I have decided not to go into booking writing just yet but instead, share and impart my knowledge through Yeners Way.
+Thanks to today’s information and technology age, I have decided not to go into book writing just yet but instead, share and impart my knowledge through Yeners Way.
 We also produce regular videos for our YouTube channel Yeners Cake Tips followed by 250000 subscribers.
 2016 it was time for us to make the big move which is only worried about our followers and subscribers.
 We sold our part of the factory and continue working from our residence/studio.

-From then onwards we were able to focus on attention to detail, simple and clear teaching style.
+From then onwards we were able to focus on attention to detail, with the simple and clear teaching style.
 Our aim is and will to make learning the art of cake decorating easy and accessible for everyone with downloadable blueprints and templates.

 I have competed internationally and won 15 gold medals (most with distinction) at major salon culinary competitions.